 INSTANT NEW YORK TIMES BESTSELLER

-"[A] vivid depiction of a family's heartbreak, its rending and rebuilding." - Clare Lombardo, New York Times Book Review
+'[A] vivid depiction of a family's heartbreak, its rending and rebuilding.' - Clare Lombardo, New York Times Book Review 'Spanning generations and continents, from pre-WWII Germany to current day midwestern America, Send For Me is a richly imagined testament to the ties that bind.'
+Whitney Scharer

 Germany 1930s.
 Annelise is a dreamer: imagining her future while working at her parents' popular bakery in Feldenheim, Germany, anticipating all the delicious possibilities yet to come.
 There are rumours that anti-Jewish sentiment is on the rise, but Annelise and her parents can't quite believe that it will affect them; they're hardly religious at all.
 But as Annelise falls in love, marries, and gives birth to her daughter Ruthie, the dangers grow closer: a brick thrown through her window; a childhood friend who cuts ties with her; customers refusing to patronise the bakery.
 Luckily Annelise and her husband are given the chance to leave for America, but they must go without her parents, whose future and safety are uncertain.